SonOfJ/TheFinalestProjectEver/README.md

 ### DAY 11 - May 30, 2019
 **Christy**
 - In class, I worked on creating a start screen.
 I am displaying an image for the start scree and the user presses the space key to start the game.
+At home, I created a game over screen that shows up when PacMan has lost all three lives.